Here Lies Wilson Matthews – 1 Who Was W.M. Matthews?

 One journalist who knew Matthews well labeled him “a 10-minute egg,” meaning a hard-boiled type.
 He could be exceedingly profane, to a degree that shocked even the sportswriters accustomed to the casual obscenities of the ballpark and barroom.
 He brawled with fans, players, and writers.
 He was rumored to carry a long knife beneath his umpire’s chest protector.

-He found his greatest satisfaction as an umpire.
+He found his greatest satisfaction as an umpire in the low minor leagues.
 In an era when minor league officials worked solo, Matthews ruled the diamond, demanding the respect of every player on the field and dictating even the way they trotted to their positions between innings.
 He fined or ejected any player who dared question his decisions.
 Players learned to leave the field when Matthews merely crooked a finger in their direction.

 Matthews could control his fate within the confines of a ballpark; life outside the lines was another matter.
 The discrete journalism of his day shielded Matthews’ personal life, and the truth of his upbringing, from the prying eyes of the public, but a few allusions to “off-field issues” seeped into print.
 Seven years after his passing, an old hack remembered Matthews as “a man who knew how to handle a ball game.”
 Then he added, “Any old Texas Leaguer will tell you that Matty had his troubles with the rest.”
 What were his troubles?
 Was he a gambler, a criminal, a carouser, a drunk, a womanizer?